 What I ate: Chicken wrap for 1290kr ($11.40)

-Gló is quite popular with Reykjavik’s healthy-eating, vegan, organic, and raw food loving locals, so I decided to check it out even though it was slightly more expensive than other places on this list.
+Gló is quite popular with Reykjavik’s healthy eating crowd, so I decided to check it out even though it was slightly more expensive than other places on this list.
 It’s quite busy during lunch but the place is spacious and you’re sure to find seating.